pvlachas/RNN-Lyapunov-Spectrum/README.md

 At the terminal output, you can observe the progress of the LE calculation.
 The iterative_prediction_length determining the length of the trajectory utilized to identify the LE, needs to be large in order to have an accurate estimation of the spectrum.
 The code generates a plot of the calculated spectrum in the /Results folder, and print the estimated values at the terminal output.
-In the Lorenz case, we get an estimate of 0.9080213, which is really close to the true one (approximately 0.9056).
+In the Lorenz case, we get an estimate of 0.90486652, which is really close to the groundtruth (approximately 0.9056).
+A more accurate estimate can be achieved by averaging over many trajectories, training a larger RNN model (make sure that it does not overfit though!) or using a longer iterative_prediction_length.

 ## Note